Themed trail Great Aletsch Glacier through the ages

 Directions & Parking facilities

-Take Kantonsstrasse 19 to the Mörel-Filet exit, then follow signs for the parking facilities.
-Proceed on foot to the Riederalp cable car (Aletsch Bahnen AG), which takes you up to Riederalp.
+Via Cantonal Road 19 to the Mörel-Filet exit, then continue to the signposted parking areas.
+Take the Riederalp cable car (Aletsch Bahnen AG) up to Riederalp.

-• Limited parking spaces (charges apply) at Mörel-Filet station.
-Further parking options are signposted.
+• Limited number of paid parking spaces at Mörel-Filet train station.
+Additional parking is signposted.

-• Large pay multi-storey car parks at the entrance to Mörel-Filet and in the village centre.
+• Large paid parking garages at the entrance to Mörel-Filet and in the village center.

-By train from Brig or Oberwald to Mörel-Filet, then on foot to the Riederalp cable car (Aletsch Bahnen AG).
-Take the cable car up to Riederalp.
+By train from Brig or Oberwald to Mörel-Filet, then continue on foot to the Riederalp cable car (Aletsch Bahnen AG).
+Take this cable car up to Riederalp.

 Additional information